fdewez/fdewez.github.io/_pages/research.md

 The aim of this research project, which is actually the core of my PhD thesis, is to develop a methodology to quantify in a certain way the spatial localisation of a particle given a perfect knowledge of its momentum.
 We achieve this result by applying wisely the stationary phase method to solutions of dispersive equations describing quantum particles, leading to time-asymptotic descriptions of the position with explicit error.
 Our mathematical results cover not only the Schrödinger equation but also a large family of evolution equations and provide insightful interpretations from a physical point of view.

 Applications to perturbed or nonlinear settings are expected to bring some new explicit results which could be interpreted and exploited by the Physics community.\
 Three papers detailing the methodology in the case of free particles have been published; see [Publications](https://fdewez.github.io/publications/).
-A preprint on an application of the method to Schrödinger equation with potential is available [here](https://fdewez.github.io/files/fdewez-schrodinger_potential.pdf).
+A preprint on an application of the method to the Schrödinger equation with potential is available [here](https://fdewez.github.io/files/fdewez-schrodinger_potential.pdf).

-**Fundings:** Labex [CEMPI](https://math.univ-lille1.fr/~cempi/) and the Nord-Pas-de-Calais region.\
+**Fundings:** Labex [CEMPI](https://math.univ-lille1.fr/~cempi/) and the Nord-Pas-de-Calais region\
 **Role:** PhD student

 ### Collaborators